- For ages 8 and up (publisher suggests 12+)

 On the Final Day

-The game continues until one of the two following conditions are met, signifying the game has concluded.
+The game continues until one of the two following conditions is met, signifying the game has concluded.

 - If the final Werewolf has been found and removed from the game, the Villagers have won!